6 Workforce Planning Tools to Really Shake Up Your HR Strategy in 2023

 The idea is to make sure that you’re not underpaying your top talent or overpaying your underperforming talent.
 If you get this wrong, your top talent will look elsewhere for work while you retain underperforming talent, stagnating your business’s performance.

-We’ve talked about scenario planning before.
-It’s a tool used in strategic workforce planning to predict and analyse potential future scenarios and how they might affect your workforce and business performance.
+Scenario planning is a tool used in strategic workforce planning to predict and analyse potential future scenarios and how they might affect your workforce and business performance.

 To carry out in-depth and informative scenario planning, you have to take the time to understand the internal and external factors that drive change in your workforce.
 Think back to the environmental scan factors you looked at when deciding on your organisational strategy and use them to predict what scenarios the future has in store for you and your organisation.